huyingjie/notebook/source/neuroscience/depression.md

   <https://www.ncbi.nlm.nih.gov/pubmed/27238866>

-  The circuits in the brain for goal-directed action and habitual action are going to compete for control. <font color="blue">This competition is oging to happen in the decision-making parts of the brain????  prefrontal cortex???</font>
+  The circuits in the brain for goal-directed action and habitual action are ??going to compete for control. <font color="blue">This competition is going to happen in the decision-making parts of the brain????  prefrontal cortex???</font>

-  endocannabioids ends the competion with habits taking over and stop the goal-directed circuit.
+  Endocannabioids ends the completion with habits taking over and stop the goal-directed circuit.
 When the circuit is turned off, it becomes easier to form a habit?????

 orbitofrontal cortex (OFC): goal-directed